 Largest Gun Buyback in OAG History to Combat Gun Violence

-AG James Has Taken More Than 940 Firearms Out of Communities Since 2019
+AG James Has Taken Nearly 2,000 Firearms Out of Communities Since 2019

-New York – New York Attorney General Letitia James today announced that 270 firearms, including 20 assault rifles, were turned in to law enforcement at a gun buyback event hosted by her office and the Rochester Police Department yesterday.
-Yesterday’s gun buyback — the largest gun buyback in the Office of the Attorney General’s (OAG) history — comes as the city of Rochester has experienced a sharp increase in gun violence and sought to combat this devastation by accepting working and non-working, unloaded firearms — with no questions asked — in exchange for compensation.
-To date, Attorney General James has taken more than 940 firearms out of communities through gun buybacks since taking office in 2019.
+New York – New York Attorney General Letitia James on Saturday, July 24th announced that 342 firearms were turned in to law enforcement at a gun buyback event hosted by her office and the city of Syracuse.
+Today’s gun buyback — the largest gun buyback in the Office of the Attorney General’s (OAG) history — comes as Syracuse has experienced an increase in gun violence and sought to curb this devastation by accepting — with no questions asked — working and non-working, unloaded firearms in exchange for compensation on site.
+To date, Attorney General James has taken nearly 2,000 firearms out of communities through gun buyback events and other efforts since taking office in 2019.

-The community buyback resulted in 270 guns being collected, including 159 handguns, 71 rifles and shotguns, 20 assault rifles, and 20 non-working or antique guns.
-Since 2013, OAG has hosted gun buyback events throughout New York state and has successfully collected more than 3,030 firearms.
+Today’s community gun buyback resulted in 342 guns being collected, including 176 handguns, 119 shotguns and rifles, 11 assault rifles, and 36 non-working or antique guns.
+Since 2013, OAG has hosted gun buyback events throughout New York state and has successfully collected nearly 4,000 firearms.

 In exchange for the firearms, OAG also offered monetary compensation, in the form of prepaid gift cards, and Apple iPads when an unloaded gun was received and secured by an officer on site.

 “To successfully combat systemic gun violence requires a multifaceted approach that includes law enforcement, community based interventions, keeping kids in school, and offering them a path to a career,” said State Senator John Mannion.
 “Attorney General Letitia James is a leader in the crusade against guns and gun violence.
 Her gun buyback program in Syracuse will get dangerous, unwanted firearms off the streets and out of commission.”